QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Evaluating Infinite Series.md

 ### Evaluating a Geometric Series
 While there are multiple different series that all have their own way to solve them (see [this page](https://web.math.ucsb.edu/~cmart07/Evaluating%20Series.pdf) for examples), the geometric series[^geos] is the only one I'll go into detail about here. <br><br>Before evaluating it is imperative to first determine wether the summation converges at all, if it doesn't, the summation can't be evaluated.
 #### Single Variable Case
-In the case the summation only depends on a single variable, namely the index $n$, the expression of the sum has to be rewritten in the form:
+In the case the summation only depends on a single variable, namely the index $n$, the expression of the sum has to be rewritten in the form
 $$
 \sum^{n}_{n=0} c \cdot r^{n}= c \cdot \sum^{n}_{n=0} r^{n}=s_{n}
 $$
-The solution ($s_n$) of this sum then is:
+The solution ($s_n$) of this sum, then, is
 $$
 s_{n} = \frac{c}{1-r}
 $$